 Counselling is a very different experience to chatting things through with a friend, as counsellors are professionally trained to listen in an impartial, supportive and non judgemental way which will feel different to how you have been listened to in the past.

 Training, qualifications & experience

-As an integrative counsellor I am trained to integrate four different counselling theories; these are person centred, psychodynamic, existential and CBT, this means that dependent on your personal needs and requirements I can be flexible and adapt around methods that can work for you.
+As an integrative counsellor, I am trained to integrate four different counselling theories; these are person centred, psychodynamic, existential and CBT, this means that dependent on your personal needs and requirements I can be flexible and adapt around methods that can work for you.
 As well as the traditional two chair approach, I may also work in other ways, such as using shells and stones, music, poetry or art to encourage you to talk about your feelings, although I would check with you first to ensure that you are comfortable working this way.

-Post Qualification Diploma in Counselling Supervision SCT
+Post Qualification Diploma in Consultative Counselling Supervision (SCT)

 CPCAB Diploma in Therapeutic Counselling Level 4

 I completed all four years of counselling training at Farnborough College of Technology, and my Diploma was awarded by the University of Surrey